 How is complex regional pain syndrome (CRPS) treated?

-- Intrathecal drug pumps: These pumps used an implanted catheter to send pain-relieving drugs right into the spinal fluid.
+- Intrathecal drug pumps: This treatment involves using an implanted catheter to send pain-relieving drugs, such as ziconotide (Prialt®), right into the spinal fluid.

 - Spinal cord stimulation: This treatment involves surgically implanting a pulse generator device under your skin in your abdomen or buttock and electrodes near your spinal cord.
 The device, which is similar to a pacemaker, sends low level electrical current to the spinal cord.
 Electrical pulses stimulate the nerves where your pain is felt.
 These pulses interfere with the pain signal being sent to the brain.
 This treatment is usually considered only if you are in severe pain and all other treatment methods have failed to reduce your pain.

 - Dorsal root ganglia stimulation: This treatment is similar to spinal cord stimulation except that the electrodes are implanted on the dorsal root ganglion, which is a cluster of neurons in the root of the spinal cord.
 The stimulation is a more targeted therapy that concentrates stimulation where doctors think the pain originates.
 Again, like spinal cord stimulation, it is usually considered only if you are in severe pain and all other treatment methods have failed to reduce your pain.